Looking at the LBPD

 Like most law enforcement agencies — they’ve been both admired and reviled.
 Brave and weak.
 Skilled and sloppy.
 Just like the rest of us mortals — they are imperfect.
 But the big difference is the police must do an impossible job (plus, face death every shift).

-So while Long Branch remains the “Friendly City” — local cops must get a fair share of credit for keeping necessary order through the many years.
-From the beginning it hasn’t been an easy job.
+While Long Branch remains the “Friendly City” — local cops must get a fair share of credit for keeping necessary order through the many years.
+It’s never been an easy job (being a city cop seldom is).
 The Long Branch Police Department (LBPD) came into being just about the time a President of the United States decided to spend summers in town.
 Making for demanding work right away.
+Organized in 1868, the LBPD started with just one policeman (called a “marshal”), Cornelius Van Derveer.

-Organized in 1868, the LBPD started with just one policeman (called “marshal”), Cornelius Van Derveer.
-An early Long Branch true-believer, by June 1873 he had been appointed to the Long Branch Commission.
+An early Long Branch true-believer, by June 1873 Van Derveer had been appointed to the Long Branch Commission.
 The five-member governing body created when the town was incorporated as a borough in April 1867.
-Prior to that, Van Derveer had been a member of the Ocean Township Committee.
-And he helped build the Church of the Presidents in Elberon.
+Prior to that, Van Derveer had been a member of the Ocean Township Committee which ran Long Branch prior to 1904.
+He also helped build the Church of the Presidents in Elberon.

 Members of the first permanent official police force in 1905 were: Joseph V. West, Salvinius T. Emmons, Frank B. Wheeler, Leonard S. Van Dyke, Joseph A. Poole, James H. Brown, John Kirby, Jr., Charles Phillips, William E. Miller, William D. Walling, Charles E. Clark, Manus McGarvey, Harry S. Clayton, Daniel S. Martin, Herman K. Emmons, Sr., Ivins Erricksen, Thomas Loprai, John Stilger, Patrick Callahan, William J. Nickson, John Havens, Augustus S. Voorhees, M.W.
 Lediard, and Michael Cunnen.

 Prior to building a Town Hall, prisoners were kept in small cells in the basement of Washington Hall on Broadway or in cells underneath the Oceanic firehouse.
 The judge’s chambers were above the old Fesler Drugstore on the corner of Broadway and Second Avenue.
 All law enforcement operations moved into a new City Hall on Broadway in 1891.
-The LBPD then moved into another new City Hall in 1975 where it remains today.
+The LBPD then moved into another new City Hall in 1976 where it remains today.

 LBPD Police Chiefs: